viezzer/dinheiro-web/README.md

 ### `npm run backend`

-Before running make shure to rename 'db.json.example' to 'db.json'!!!
+Before running make shure to rename 'db.json.example' file located in the root directory to 'db.json'!!!

-Runs the json-server API for storing and retrieving data.\
+'npm run backend' Runs the json-server API for storing and retrieving data.\
 Open [http://localhost:5000/transactions](http://localhost:5000/transactions) to view the transactions data in your browser.

 ### `npm test`